SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Some of these are tent-only camping areas.
 Others allow you to pull in your camper or RV for your stay.

 Reservations are required for many of these locations.
-To grab your spots, it's best to plan ahead.
-Peak hours and months for these campgrounds start in mid-April and run until late October.
+To grab your spot, it's best to plan ahead.
+Peak season for these campgrounds starts in mid-April and runs until late October.

 Read on to learn more about each area and uncover a few things to know before you arrive.